Soviet–Afghan War: April 1985 – January 1987: Exit strategy

-May 1986–1988: Najibullah and his reforms
+May 1986 – 1988: Najibullah and his reforms

-The government of President Karmal, a puppet regime, was largely ineffective.
+The government of President Karmal, a puppet state, was largely ineffective.
 It was weakened by divisions within the PDPA and the Parcham faction, and the regime's efforts to expand its base of support proved futile.
 Moscow came to regard Karmal as a failure and blamed him for the problems.
 Years later, when Karmal's inability to consolidate his government had become obvious, Mikhail Gorbachev, then General Secretary of the Soviet Communist Party, said, "The main reason that there has been no national consolidation so far is that Comrade Karmal is hoping to continue sitting in Kabul with our help."
-Karmal's consoliation plan only involved those who had not raised arms against the regime, and even demanded Soviet troops to seal the border with Pakistan before any negotiations with Mujahideen.
+Karmal's consolidation plan only involved those who had not raised arms against the regime, and even demanded Soviet troops to seal the border with Pakistan before any negotiations with Mujahideen.
 Eventually, the Soviet Union decided to dispose of Karmal from the leadership of Afghanistan.

-In May 1986, Mohammed Najibullah, former chief of the Afghan secret police (KHAD), was elected General Secretary and later as President of the Revolutionary Council.
+In May 1986, Mohammad Najibullah, former chief of the Afghan secret police (KHAD), was elected General Secretary and later as President of the Revolutionary Council.
 The relatively young new leader wasn't known that well to the Afghan population at the time, but he made swift reforms to change the country's situation and win support as devised by experts of the Communist Party of the Soviet Union.
 An eloquent speaker in both the Pashto and Dari languages, Najibullah engaged with elders and presented both himself and the state as Islamic, sometimes backing his speeches with excerpts from the Qur'an.
 A number of prisoners were released, while the night curfew in Kabul that had been in place since 1980 was finally lifted.
 He also moved against pro-Karmal Parchamites, who were expelled from the Revolutionary Council and the Politburo.